Parent pages:

 • HTML code is perfectly valid,

-• there are no undesired visual effects (e.g., displaying of data stored in title attribute as tooltip that is pointless for user),
+• there are no undesired visual effects (e. g. displaying data stored in title attribute as a tooltip pointless for user),

 • indexing service data by search engines and undesired displaying of the data in search results are prevented.